brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 **Focal Lengths:** 50.8mm / 76.2mm (coming soon!)
 **Max Cut Depth:** Up to 8mm / 12mm (depending on material) **Notable Features:** Camera assisted positioning, Automatic focus

-## Air Filtration
-The laser cutter is also fitted with a professional air filtration system called the "BeamAir".
-This ensures fumes and smells associated with laser cutting are minimised, and you don't need to put up with them during jobs.
-You can find out more about the BeamAir system here: https://flux3dp.com.au/pages/beam-air but it's fully automated and switches on/off automatically.

 ## Camera Positioning System
 We have a super cool camera positioning system setup on the laser cutter.
 It allows you to put offcuts or irregular sized sheets inside and visually move your cut/engrave job around with a preview of where it's going to cut.
 It's accurate to within 2-3mm normally, but may deviate by up to 5mm towards the outer edges.
 Make sure to move the Z height of the machine down to the engrave/cut height for best accuracy.